Pricing from £125 per person

 At Port Solent in the UK and Club Vounaki, Greece, students are assessed for the ICC.
 The purpose is to provide documentary assurance from one government to another that the holder meets an agreed level of competence.

-Yachtsmen who have attended an RYA practical training course can be expected fulfil the assessment requirements of the ICC although those with limited or no experience can complete the 5 day ICC course (at Vounaki or Kremik) which culminates in the assessment and exam.
+Yachtsmen who have attended an RYA practical training course can be expected to fulfil the assessment requirements of the ICC although those with limited or no skippering experience can complete the 5 day ICC course (at Vounaki or Port Solent) which culminates in the assessment and exam.

 Taking the ENAS online course as well, prior to your ICC Assessment.
 This ENAS online course will give you the essential knowledge needed when you’re afloat, from navigation to safety and seamanship to passage planning.